 After our minor house fire, I realized how blessed we were just to be together.
 Being in close quarters demands field trips for little ones, and we took them!
 I would invite others, but when it ended up just my kids and me, it was okay.
 Instead of stressing over a packed (and perfectly nutritionally balanced) lunch, I grabbed some MRE’s (meals ready to eat) from our emergency packs.
 Living out of a hotel because of a house fire constitutes an extraordinary situation worthy of use, right?
 I started to let go.
 We got outdoors.
 Explored.
 Got muddy.
 Had time to disconnect.

 After a few more months of mulling, I decided maybe giving myself more grace would not be so bad.
 Challenges happen.
 And even though life is very imperfectly put together right now, I let my kids make pancakes for breakfast with a squeezy bottle full of batter, and they LOVED it.
 We planned to camp only to have a rattling thunderstorm roll in, so we set up the tent in the living room.
 We blew-up marshmallows in the microwave while the thunder resonated outside; and read stories in the tent by lantern light.
 It was great, and my kids slept like rocks.

 Learning to Love Today

 Maybe this process of humbling, out-of-my-control challenges during the last year made me not like “where we are right now” were exactly what I needed to learn to adapt again.
 I learned to love today.
-To look for the opportunities to do, love, serve and laugh today because nothing is stopping me, except me.
+To look for the opportunities to do, love, serve, and laugh today because nothing is stopping me, except me.
 It’s a process.
-And the next time I am facing inevitable change ahead I hope I will have learned enough from the last year to give myself more grace, faith, and hope in the moment, so challenges will derail my life less allowing me to grow a little sooner.
+And the next time I am facing inevitable change ahead I hope I will have learned enough from the last year to give myself more grace, faith, and hope at the moment, so challenges will derail my life less allowing me to grow a little sooner.